masogit/am-browser-doc/docs/features/search.md

 Global search is also the homepage of AM Browser.
 If an Admin user has defined views with search fields, global search is enabled.

 AM Browser searches in all views that have search fields configured on the root table.
-Search results are displayed in Card/Tile style.
+Search results are displayed in Card or Tile style.

 ## Search for a field
 - Input at least 3 characters.